Get to know your HMS Secretariat

 Cherrie Evans is a Senior MNH Advisor and the Director of Helping Mothers Survive at Jhpiego and has her doctorate in public health from Boston University.
 Dr. Evans has practiced as a midwife in the US in a variety of settings including pre-service midwifery and medical schools.
 Her main focus has been developing strategies to build capacity of providers to promote maternal survival in developing countries and evaluating the efficacy of these approaches.
 Most recently, her work includes the field validation of the Helping Mothers Survive Pre-Eclampsia and Eclampsia training package and a performance and outcomes evaluation of Helping Mothers Survive Bleeding after Birth and Helping Babies Breathe facility-based training.
 Dr. Evans provides technical leadership in maternal health for Jhpiego’s country programs and for the Johns Hopkins Center for Bioengineering Innovation and Design.

 Kayla Britt is a Technical Management Officer for the Helping Mothers Survive Secretariat at Jhpiego.
 Before joining Helping Mothers Survive, Ms. Britt worked in Jhpiego’s Global Programs Operations department, supporting country program offices across East and Southern Africa.
 This included collaboration with the Helping Mothers Survive Secretariat regarding implementation of Bleeding after Birth (BAB) and Pre-Eclampsia & Eclampsia (PE&E) field testing in Uganda.
-Her international health experience also includes working as an Assistant Health Officer with Catholic Relief Services in Kigali, Rwanda with a primary focus on nutrition.
+She is a Returned Peace Corps Volunteer, and her international health experience also includes working as an Assistant Health Officer with Catholic Relief Services in Kigali, Rwanda with a primary focus on nutrition.

 Laura Fitzgerald, a certified nurse-midwife with a master’s degree from Yale University School of Nursing, is a Maternal Health Advisor and Team Lead for Learning & Performance at Jhpiego.
 Ms. Fitzgerald has supported HIV prevention programming in east and southern Africa, including establishing and managing Jhpiego’s in-country office in Swaziland; leading the human resources component of an accelerated male circumcision for HIV prevention program involving 200 clinical and support staff at over 15 service delivery sites; and providing primary technical assistance to the Swaziland Ministry of Health.
 Since 2012, Ms. Fitzgerald has been providing technical assistance in reproductive, maternal, and newborn health, developing educational content, and serving as a clinical trainer.